n3g3ntr0pe/SemSphere/BAIS.md

 ## OPERATIONAL_MODES - Task-Specific Configuration

-For development tasks use WSL Ubuntu primary, GitHub integration, and MCP browser for testing.
+For development tasks use PowerShell git primary (proven authentication), WSL Ubuntu for unix tooling, GitHub integration, and MCP browser for testing.
 For research tasks use web search primary, documentation access, and PowerShell for quick checks.
 For troubleshooting tasks use all terminals available, MCP browser diagnostics, and system information gathering.
 For file management use Cursor integrated primary, PowerShell for bulk operations, and WSL for text processing.

+**Git Operations Priority (Real-World Validated)**:
+1. **PowerShell**: Primary for all git operations (reliable credentials, accurate file states)
+2. **WSL Ubuntu**: Secondary for complex git operations after credential setup
+3. **Cursor UI**: Tertiary for routine monitoring when authentication stable

 When restricted suggest alternative approaches with trade offs.
 When failed indicate retry attempts and alternative strategies.
 When multiple options present ranked options with considerations.
 When uncertain request clarification with specific questions.